cyrmee/BookStore/README.md

 ### Step 4: Access the Application

-Once the containers are up and running, you can access the application in your web browser at `http://localhost:5000`.
+Once the containers are up and running, you can access the application in your web browser at `http://localhost:5000` or simply at `http://localhost`.
 If everything is set up correctly, you should see the application's interface.

 ### Additional Notes